HannahIgboke/A-Scalable-Database-system-for-Olist-store/README.md

 ```

-The reviewed tables are as follows
+The reviewed tables are as follows:

 order_payments                                                                                                   |payment_type
 -----------------------------------------------------------------------------------------------------------------|---------------------------